 The most wonderful time of the year in DFW is around the corner!
-We spoke to Jennifer Schuder, SVP marketing at the Texas State Fair to get her thoughts on the 2024 Big Tex Choice Finalists.
+We spoke to Jennifer Schuder, SVP of Marketing at the State Fair of Texas, to get her thoughts on the 2024 Big Tex Choice Finalists.
 She said, “I am continually amazed by the creativity and innovation in the foods that make the Big Tex Choice Awards finals.
 The State Fair of Texas has been hosting this contest for 20 years, and it just keeps getting better.
 I feel several of the items will be very popular this year!”

 See the 2024 finalists here.

-The state capital may be Austin, but the state fair – a 24-day celebration of Texas traditions that draws people from as far away as New Zealand and presided over by a fifty-five-foot talking cowboy named Big Tex® – is in Dallas-Fort Worth.
-It debuted in 1886 — when horses were the fastest way to travel and Dallas’ first streetcar was still a few years off.
-Since the 19th century, the fair has been cancelled only three times: twice during World War II, and again in 2020.
-The Covid pandemic mandated that people social distance rather than share a Fletcher’s Corny dog, but attendance has bounced back.
+The state capital may be Austin, but the state fair, a 24-day celebration of Texan traditions that draws people from as far away as New Zealand and is presided over by a fifty-five-foot talking cowboy named Big Tex®, is in Dallas-Fort Worth.
+It debuted in 1886, when horses were the fastest way to travel, and Dallas’ first streetcar was still a few years off.
+Since the 19th century, the fair has been cancelled only three times: twice during World War II and again in 2020.
+The COVID-19 pandemic mandated that people social distance rather than share a Fletcher’s Corny dog, but attendance has bounced back.

-“You look at a three-year rolling average and we’ve definitely grown the numbers,” says Jennifer Schuder, SVP marketing at the Texas State Fair.
+“You look at a three-year rolling average, and we’ve definitely grown the numbers,” said Schuder.

 “When you’re out here on a weekend with hundreds of thousands of your closest friends, the experience is totally different from the one you have during the week or in the evenings.”

 To keep people coming back for more, the fair offers a variety of discounts and hosts the North Texas Food Bank on Wednesday as one of their largest food drives.
-Military appreciation runs the length of the fair and 2023 saw more than 54-thousand veterans and their families attend.
-First responders are also a celebrated group – more than 17-thousand said ‘howdy’ to Big Tex last year.
-People over the age of 60 are also given a break on the entry fee … and one person held their 75th birthday celebration at Fair Park.
-The DRC’s Executive Women’s Roundtable, has also made an appearance more than once.
+Military appreciation runs the length of the fair, and 2023 saw more than 54,000 veterans and their families attend.
+First responders are also a celebrated group.
+More than 17,000 said ‘howdy’ to Big Tex last year.
+People over the age of 60 are also given a break on the entry fee, and one person held their 75th birthday celebration at Fair Park.
+The Dallas Regional Chamber’s Executive Women’s Roundtable has also made an appearance more than once.
 All of these group and individual visits added up to more than 2.3 million people visiting last year.

 Some other numbers to consider:

-• $2.2 million – the amount raised for youth livestock exhibitors and the Big Tex Scholarship Program;
+• $2.2 million was raised for youth livestock exhibitors and the Big Tex Scholarship Program.

-• 268 – the number of shopping locations for fairgoers to buy a little happy;
+• 268 shopping locations were set up for fairgoers to shop at.

-• Nearly 218-thousand– the pounds of canned food donated during the Feed the Need promotion.*
+• ~218,000 pounds of canned food was donated during the Feed the Need promotion.

-“It always cracks us up when people ask what we do during the other 11 months,” says Schuder.
+“It always cracks us up when people ask what we do during the other 11 months,” said Schuder.

-She grew up in Allen when it had “a Dairy Queen and a stoplight,” and earned her B.A. in management information systems at Texas Tech.
-She had been planning to be a consultant but realized that was a career that didn’t play to her strengths.
+She grew up in Allen when it had “a Dairy Queen and a stoplight” and earned her B.A. in management information systems at Texas Tech.
+She had been planning to be a consultant but realized that career didn’t play to her strengths.

 But she was great at project management and decided to lean into that, earning her master’s degree in public relations.
 She used her writing and people skills at communications agencies and The Dallas Opera, all the while keeping her network “warm.”
 She chatted with people about ideas and opportunities that might better align with her skills and interests.
 But the State Fair of Texas?
 That wasn’t on her bingo card.